 As Switzerland is highly popular and welcomes a large number of wealthy clients, it is one of the best places to learn from experienced instructors and start your ski instructing career.
-As a newly certified instructor, you typically receive between 10-25 CHF per hour.
+As a newly certified instructor, you typically receive between 25-30 CHF per hour in Saas-Fee.

-Before you get that far, you’ll need to complete the first part of your instructor course, where you will get trained up to your English BASI level 1 in December, so you can get the opportunity to shadow experienced ski instructors, or start work, over the Christmas and New Year weeks.
-In early January we will start training towards level 2 before the high season kicks off from mid-February until early March, after which you will take the English level 2 exam with the opportunity to work over Easter.
+Before you get that far, you’ll need to complete the first part of your instructor course, where you will get trained up to your British BASI level 1 in December, so you can get the opportunity to shadow experienced ski instructors, or start work, over the Christmas and New Year weeks.
+In early January we will start training towards level 2 before the high season kicks off from mid-February until early March, after which you will take the British level 2 exam with the opportunity to work over Easter.
 By the end of April, you will look back on a fantastic season as a ski instructor in Switzerland.

-We have created the ultimate seasonal experience in Saas Fee from late November to late April where you will become a certified level 1 and 2 ski instructor with the opportunity to work in Saas Fee
+We have created the ultimate seasonal experience in Saas-Fee from beginning of December to late April where you will become a certified level 1 and 2 ski instructor with the opportunity to work in Saas-Fee.

 With this course package, you can look forward to the following benefits:

 What is not included?

 *Snowminds offers arranged accommodation for the entire season, allowing you to avoid the hassle of finding it on your own and giving you the opportunity to live together with other Snowminders.
 The first month is included in the course package, and in most cases, you will be asked to pay the rent for the rest of the season before departure.
 The price for accommodation typically ranges between 800-1200 CHF per month.
 If you are interested in booking your own accommodation for the entire winter season, please contact us for a discounted course price.

 **First aid course is a requirement to become level 1 trained and is not included.
 We are happy to help arrange a first aid course if needed!